radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/naming-context-property-commands.md

 This command sets the value for a given property on the specified naming context.

+>[!note]
->**Note - To set properties for a virtual view that uses a merge tree configuration, the mergedatasource and mergedn arguments must be used.**
+>To set properties for a virtual view that uses a merge tree configuration, the mergedatasource and mergedn arguments must be used.

 **Usage:**
 <br>`set-ctx-prop -namingcontext <namingcontext> -prop <prop> -value <value> [-cache] [-instance <instance>][-mergedatasource <mergedatasource>] [-mergedn <mergedn>]`